tessel/hardware/README.md

 8 | GPIO1  | User-configurable general purpose input/output.
 Unique to each module port.
 9 | GPIO2  | User-configurable general purpose input/output.
 Unique to each module port.
 10 | GPIO3  | User-configurable general purpose input/output.
 Unique to each module port.

+##Module markings
+All modules include a logo and the name of the module, used for installing via npm, in bold on the silkscreen.
+The second line includes the semantic version of the board and the module's peak (as opposed to average) current draw, expressed in milliamperes (mA).
+Note that the Tessel's onboard regulator is rated to 1A and that the base system requires beteween 300mA and 600mA depending on network usage and memory access.

 ##GPIO Bank